 Total votes cast 122

-25m.
 The fine central line is now getting a bit worn but is still brilliant.
-The wider section of crack at two-thirds height is problematic.
-High in the grade and usually occupied.
+The wider section of crack at two-thirds height is most problematic.
+Excellent climbing and usually occupied.

 Login to your ROCKFAX account to add your comments - Search for comments.

 first time i climbed this found it ok.

 A great climb, bomber gear all the way, nicely sustained, not particularly strenuous but with loads of resting places if you need them.
 Quite intimidating due to the polish but never harder than 4c.